wittn-git/EDO-scheduling/README.md

 ## Result File
 A pdf of the experimental results can be found in the main folder of the repository.
 The file is named "result_file.pdf".

-## TODO (Revision of paper)

-- [x] Add the robustness experiments
-- [x] Revise the summary of the experiments
-- [x] Revise the experiment running code
-- [x] Revise the table generation
-- [x] Alter DFM definition
-- [x] Set table format
-- [x] Change proof to: normalized, length optimized
-- [x] Add stepwise diversity dependent logging in experiments
-- [x] Do preliminary tests for the lambdas of XRAI
-- [x] Check if proof is possible for general metrics
-- [x] Change paper structure in overleaf
-- [x] Consider sorting as alternative method for Euclidean Norm
-- [x] Check performance of alternative method
-- [x] Write the README.md
-- [x] Update the table generation utility
-- [x] Alter problem generation by including machine capacities
-- [x] Modify seed generation
-- [x] Finish table compile utility
-- [x] Find a way to compute the ordering method for larger instances
-- [x] Run the experiments
-- [x] Write utility to make a trajectory plot for a single parameter set
-- [x] Write utility to get a numerical analysis of the results
-- [x] Add the plots to the result file
-- [x] Numerical analysis: Superiority of operators
-- [x] Numerical analysis: Improvement of operators
-- [x] Numerical analysis: Overall superiority of operators
-- [x] Write count runs
-- [x] Write tablerization of count runs in numerical analysis
-- [x] Add numerical analysis to the result file
-- [x] Fix error in calculation of starting robustness
-- [x] Rerun tests
-- [x] Think about changes in the experiment parameters: more combinations, changes restriction of parameters
-- [x] Run experiments without max div restrictions
-- [x] Write plot counts utility
-- [x] Execute full summary
-- [x] Write generation plot util
-- [x] Result file: count tables
-- [x] Implementation of result file compilation
-- [x] Clean up the repo
-- [x] Compile the result file
-- [x] Clean Latex Document
-- [x] Check for parameter restrictions
-- [x] Implement, check, move and write to file: diversity changes in results
-- [x] Make a sixfold percentage plot
-- [x] Include missing related work
-- [x] Clean up sources
-- [x] Write draft of result section
-- [x] Write draft of conclusion of the paper (and future work)
-- [x] Fix ToC of result file
-- [x] Compare plot results of different analysis / diversity threshold approaches
-- [x] Finish writing the conclusion
-- [x] Think about title of the paper
-- [x] Improve language
-- [x] Give paper to proofreading
-- [x] Include suggestions
-- [x] Format paper
-- [] Read paper a final time and then send it in
-- [] Remove TODO list from README.md